SiteRelEnby/anduril2/README.md

   * Remappable default functionality:
     * Momentary mode (default 5C)
     * Sunset timer (default 5H)
-    * Lock from on (default 4H - can also be entirely disabled)
+    * Lock from on (default 4H - can also be disabled by unsetting)
-    * Tint/channel ramping (default 3H)
+    * Channel ramp/switch (default 3H - can also be disabled by unsetting as this fork adds alternate channel switching modes)
     * Ramp config menu (default 7H)
     * Stepped/smooth ramp toggle (default 3C)
     * Aux colour/mode (default 7C/H)
-    * Lock from ramp mode (default 4C) - can also be entirely disabled.
+    * Lock from ramp mode (default 4C - can also be disabled by unsetting)
+    * Tactical mode (default 6C - can also be disabled by unsetting)
+    * Save manual memory (default 10) - can also be disabled by unsetting)
   * New features:
     * Dual channel turbo shortcuts
     * 200% turbo shortcut